vladmihalcea/high-performance-java-persistence/README.md

         ALTER PROFILE DEFAULT LIMIT PASSWORD_LIFE_TIME UNLIMITED;

-    For the Oracle JDBC driver, you have multiple alternatives.

-    1. You can follow the steps explained in [this article](http://docs.oracle.com/middleware/1213/core/MAVEN/config_maven_repo.htm#MAVEN9010) to set up the Oracle Maven Repository.

-    2. You can also download the Oracle JDBC Driver (ojdbc7_g.jar and ojdbc8.jar), which is not available in the Maven Central Repository. and install the ojdbc7_g.jar and ojdbc8.jar on your local Maven repository using the following command:

-            $ mvn install:install-file -Dfile=ojdbc8.jar -DgroupId=com.oracle.jdbc -DartifactId=ojdbc8 -Dversion=12.2.0.1 -Dpackaging=jar
-            $ mvn install:install-file -Dfile=ojdbc7_g.jar -DgroupId=com.oracle -DartifactId=ojdbc7_g -Dversion=12.1.0.1 -Dpackaging=jar

-    The `com.oracle:ojdbc7_g` artifact is used just by the jooq-oracle sub-module since there is some issue with the sql-maven-plugin Oracle dependency otherwise.

 - MySQL

     You should install MySQL 5.6 (or later) and the password for the `mysql` user should be `admin`.